LxrdCrow/LxrdCrow/README.md

 >
 > My interests lie at the intersection of backend systems, networking fundamentals, and cybersecurity.
 Understanding how data moves, how protocols behave, and how vulnerabilities emerge at the system level.
 >
-> I’m steadily building hands-on knowledge in networking, application security, and low-level client–server communication, aiming to design software that is secure by design, not secured as an afterthought.
+> I’m steadily building hands-on knowledge in networking, application security, and low-level client-server communication, aiming to design software that is secure by design, not secured as an afterthought.
 Currently preparing for the CompTIA Security+ certification to strengthen my foundations in cybersecurity.
 >
 > Outside tech, I play chess ♟️, read 📚, write stories ✍️, play the guitar 🎸, and study languages 🌐, all things that keep my strategic and creative thinking sharp.